MartinPajak/arkmanager/README.md

 Install - installs the server files at a given location

-Update - check if new server version is available with controlled update
+Update - check if new server version is available with controlled (user warnings, save) update

 Broadcast - fast way to send a message to the server (chat)